NUbots/NUbots/README.md

 Docker
 --------

-The NUbots use [Docker][] to manage and version the build environment for the NUbots project.
+The NUbots use [Docker][] to manage the build environment for the NUbots project.

 The following is a guide to getting you set up and ready to contribute to the NUbots project.